2025 Solar Incentives Guide for Piqua, OH - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now called the Clean Energy Credit.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
 The Clean Energy Credit is valid until 2035.
-Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit; this amount will be decreased slightly each year until the end of the current program.
-Beginning in 2023, it will also be easier to claim credits for energy storage systems with the new act.
+Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit; this amount will be decreased slightly each year until the current program ends.
+Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.

 State & Local Solar Incentives